matteomanzini/group9_assignment_1/README.md

 The repository contains the solution of the assignment_1 by group 9.

-The project implements the navigation and object detection for a robot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.
+The project implements the navigation and object detection of the turtlebot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.

 ### Overview